 Living through a time of dramatic technological change it is crucial to recognise that people have both inspired these changes and have to live with them.
-At UWCEA we have available courses in Economics, Geography, History and Business and Management.
+At UWCEA we have available courses in Economics, Geography, Global Politics (Moshi campus), History and Business & Management.